sm2302/a2-grp-r-getthat/README.md

 - First, randomise the angle, $\theta$, and radius, *P* of the circle using `runif()` function.
  *Q* is found using **Pythagoras Theorem** $a^2 + b^2 = c^2$.
  - Then, determine both endpoints $(x1, y1)$ & $(x2, y2)$ of the random chords.
- This [link](https://www.stewartcalculus.com/data/CALCULUS%20Early%20Transcendentals/upfiles/RotationofAxes.pdf) will help in understanding how the x and y values are obtained.
+ This [link](https://hpaulkeeler.com/the-bertrand-paradox/) might help in understanding how the x and y values are obtained.
  - These coordinates are then tabulated using tibbles.
  - Using the coordinates, the length of the chords is calculated by the **Distance between 2 points** equation.
  - The lengths obtained are then compared with the length of the side of the equilateral triangle from the table.